 Serotonin, meanwhile, is required to make melatonin, which engages receptors to encourage sleep.
 Serotonin also plays a key role in one’s internal clock, and it's heavily involved in promoting wakefulness and preventing REM, which is important for our energy levels throughout the day.
 One study indicates that gut microbiota may impact normal sleep patterns by assisting the production of serotonin.

 So, what happens that makes this connection between sleep and the gut go wrong?
-While there are plenty of potential causes for poor sleep, inflammation in the gut may be at play.
+While there are plenty of potential causes for poor sleep, the immune system in the gut likely plays a big role.

-Additionally, one cross-sectional survey found a strong relationship between self-reported insomnia and the presence of bowel disorders.
-This study found a nearly three-fold increased risk of bowel disorders in patients with insomnia, even after adjusting for sex, age, self-perceived stress, and the presence of chronic fatigue syndrome.
+Additionally, one cross-sectional survey found a strong relationship between self-reported insomnia and the presence of gastrointestinal problems.
+This study found a nearly three-fold increased risk of GI tract problems in people with self-reported insomnia, even after adjusting for sex, age, self-perceived stress, and other factors.